 We are currently in the writing stage, but will be recording large ensembles of brass and woodwind to mix with our usual electronic elements.
 Before that we have a small ‘give away’ release planned for our mailing list and are currently working on a remix for a UK artist ‘Umber’.
 We really couldn’t be more excited or happy for the future!

 Fremdtunes is a Dutch independent music label/collective focussing on fusion beats, future hop and electronic jazz.
-We're releasing music by artists like Kelpe, Kid Sundance, DJ Optimus, Coco Bryce, Soosh, Saccage, Pierce Warnecke, Big Mister Doom, Moods and many others...
+Plus we love art 'n cool concepts too.
+Our releases include music by artists like Kid Sundance, Coco Bryce, Moods, Kelpe, Mighty Atlas, Big Mister Doom and many others...